Project summary

-A large former quarry is being developed with a residential led masterplan.
-Land forming earthworks using original overburden materials have been completed.
-On the first phase of development elevated carbon dioxide was found in monitoring wells and as a result, gas membranes were installed in the buildings.
-Using the simplistic Gas Screening Approach the site would have a Gas screening Value of 2.3l/h which would classify the site as Characteristic Situation CS3, with a maximum methane concentration of 44% in deep wells and maximum carbon dioxide concentration of 18%.
+A large former quarry was identified for development as part of a residential masterplan.
+Land forming earthworks using original overburden materials had already been completed.
+On the first phase of development, elevated carbon dioxide was found in monitoring wells and as a result, gas membranes were installed in the buildings.
+Using the simplistic Gas Screening Approach the site would have a Gas Screening Value of 2.3l/h which would classify the site as Characteristic Situation CS3, with a maximum methane concentration of 44% in deep wells and maximum carbon dioxide concentration of 18%.

 A multiple lines of evidence approach was used to investigate the ground gas risk on the site, including earthworks compliance data (TOC testing).
 Continuous monitoring in monitoring wells at different depths was completed.
 A key element of the data obtained is that each reading is linked to weather data from a local station.
 This allows exploration by the consultant of the relationships between rainfall, atmospheric pressure, wind speed, etc and the gas parameters.

-The continuous monitoring data collected by Ambisense GasfluX units and was analysed to provided evidence that the gas in wells was caused by infiltrating rainfall during heavier rainfall events that resulted in biological oxidation of small quantities of organic material that are present in almost all soils.
+The continuous monitoring data collected by GasfluX units was analysed and provided evidence that the gas in wells was caused by infiltrating rainfall during heavier rainfall events that resulted in biological oxidation of small quantities of organic material that are present in almost all soils.
 There was no risk of carbon dioxide emissions occurring from the ground and affecting buildings.
-EPG used the Ambilytics to provide correlation plots, heat maps and 1D partial dependency models.
-When combined with the other information sets for the site it helped provide multiple lines of evidence, all showing no risk from ground gas.
+EPG used the data analytics hosted on their webprotal to produce correlation plots, heat maps and 1D partial dependency models.
+When combined with the other information sets for the site, it helped provide multiple lines of evidence, all showing no risk from ground gas.

 Methane present in deeper wells was shown to be partitioning from groundwater and was not migrating through the fill material to the ground surface.